-- A seconds: the cost of our analysis and transformation, which is compiled by the Objective Caml 3.06 native compiler [13] and executed in Intel Pentium4 3GHz, Linux RedHat 9.0. - B kilo words: the amount of total allocated heap cells during the execution of original programs. - C kilo words: the amount of reused heap cells by our transformation. - D words: the maximum number of live cells during the execution of the original programs.
+- (c) Memory peak reduction is co-related to memory reuse ratio with some exceptions. - A seconds: the cost of our analysis and transformation, which is compiled by the Objective Caml 3.06 native compiler [13] and executed in Intel Pentium 3GHz, Linux RedHat 9.0. - B kilo words: the amount of total allocated heap cells during the execution of original programs. - C kilo words: the amount of reused heap cells by our transformation. - D words: the maximum number of live cells during the execution of the original programs.
 It is profiled by our interpreter which has the same memory layout as that of Objective Caml 3.06 compiler [13].
 In order to profile it in our interpreter, we reduce the parameters of benchmark programs. - E words: the maximum number of live cells during the execution of the programs transformed by our algorithm. - a prime number computation by the sieve of Eratosthenes (size = 30000, iteration=50) - b merging two ordered integer lists to an ordered list (size = 10000, iteration=50) - c quick/merge sort of an integer list (size=10000, iteration=50) - d eight queen problem (iteration=300) - e an interpreter for a tiny non-deterministic programming language (iteration=100) - f the benchmark programs from Standard ML of New Jersey [20] benchmark suite: life (generation=5, iteration=100), kb (iteration=5), and nucleic. - g an interpreter for a tiny imperative programming language (iteration=200)